marcwebbie/passpie/README.rst

 .. code-block:: bash

-    # create a new credentials database
+    # create a new credentials database.
+Option: `-I` or `--init`
-    pysswords --create /path/to/password/file
+    pysswords --init

-    # add new credentials
+    # add new credentials.
+Option: `-a` or `--add`
-    pysswords --add /path/to/password/file
+    pysswords -a

-    # get credential with name "example"
+    # get credential with name "github".
+Option: `-g` or `--get`
-    pysswords --get "example" /path/to/password/file
+    pysswords -g github

-    # delete credential with name "example"
+    # delete credential with name "github".
+Option: `-d` or `--delete`
-    pysswords --delete "example" /path/to/password/file
+    pysswords -d github

-    # search credentials with query "gmail"
+    # search credentials with query "github".
+Option: `-s` or `--search`
+    pysswords -s github

+    # copy password from credential named "github" into clipboard.
+Option: `-c` or `--clipboard`
+    pysswords -c

+    # print all credentials as a table with hidden passwords
-    pysswords --search "gmail" /path/to/password/file
+    pysswords

-    # print all credentials as a table
+    # print all credentials as a table shows password in plain text.
+Option: `--show-password`
-    pysswords /path/to/password/file
+    pysswords --show-password

 ************